aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlareaelement/alt/_index.md

 ---
 title: HTMLAreaElement.Alt
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLAreaElement property.
+description: HTMLAreaElement Alt property.
 Alternate text for user agents not rendering the normal content of this element.
 See the alt attribute definition in HTML 4.01
 type: docs
 weight: 20
 url: /net/aspose.html/htmlareaelement/alt/